Guake/guake-website/README.rst

 Introduction
 ============

-Because web development is now fully a programation, building a web page required to set up all the paradigms we use when developing any software.
+Because writing web pages using notepads or word-like software is not more relevant, we now need to use a true development environment.
+That's what is "web development".
+So, building a web page required to set up all the paradigms we use when developing any other "heavy" software.
 That why we have ``source code``, ``compilators``, ``components``, ``deployment procedures``,...

-I am not really used to web development but this kind of suite me, since I am used to commit my change in a central repository, write deployment scripts, think and rethink the architecture of my software.
+I am not really used to web development but this kind of suite me, since I do software development for almost 20 years.
+I am used to commit my change in a central repository, write deployment scripts, think and rethink the architecture of my software.
+Why not for web pages?

-Designing a good looking web page is now just a **part** of the job of building a web site from scratch.
+Designing a good looking web page is now just a small **part** of the job of building a web site.
 To be fair, I used to write PHP websites in my teen ages, and since then, I only managed to get in touch with open source frame work such as Drupal, Joomla or Wordpress, relying on someelse's job to deploy a good looking website.
+Software programming was more for C++, Java or even python projects.

 For Guake I have decided to give a try on writing a one page web site using cutting edge web development tool.
 But some good old habbits are still here, that's why I have writen down most of